 Gayle is a communications specialist with extensive experience in strategic communications and community engagement.
-She has held senior executive positions at ANZ, Channel Seven, International CEO Forum and Foster’s.
-Her senior roles in journalism have been in Australia, China and the UK including at The Economist’s Intelligence Unit and The Age.
-She is currently Principal of Gayle Austen Communications and President of Camcare.
-As a former journalist with specialties in environment and rural affairs, and from a farming family, Gayle has a particular interest in the way agribusiness can help conserve the environment.
-She believes there are opportunities to energise and involve farmers in safeguarding our natural heritage for future generations.
-Gayle currently chairs the Trust’s Fundraising Committee.
+She has held senior executive positions at Seven Network, International CEO Forum and Fosters and was most recently Head of Marketing and Communications at ANZ Institutional.
+Her senior roles in journalism have been based in Australia, China and the UK including The Economist Intelligence Unit and The Age.
+She is currently Director of Gayle Austen Communications and a Director of Access Health and Community.
+As a former journalist with specialties in environment and rural affairs, and being from a farming family, Gayle has a particular interest in the way agribusiness can help conserve the environment.
+She believes there are opportunities to energise and involve farmers, communities and corporations in safeguarding our natural heritage for future generations.
+Gayle currently chairs Trust for Nature’s Fundraising and Marketing Committee.

 Dr Charles Meredith

 BSc (Botany, Genetics), PhD (Zoology/Earth Sciences) (from 8 December 2015)